nonah95/Assignment-2/README.md

 #Part 2: Split the Data

-Here’s a description of the data-splitting code in bullet points for your README:
+Here’s a description of the data-splitting code:

 - **Split the Data**: Use `train_test_split` to divide the dataset into training and testing sets, enabling model evaluation.
 - **Training and Testing Sets**: